R for Biologists course

 Tidyverse package

-The tidyverse package is a collection of R packages that includes the extremely widely used ggplot2 package.
+The tidyverse package that we installed in section 2 is a collection of R packages that includes the extremely widely used ggplot2 package.

 The tidyverse makes data science faster, easier and more fun.